internetarchive/fatcat/guide/src/data_model.md

 (instead of the core system itself).
 These mostly include externally-registered identifiers or types, such as:

 - file mimetypes
-- identifiers themselves (DOI, ORCID, etc), by checking for registeration against canonical APIs and databases
+- identifiers themselves (DOI, ORCID, etc), by checking for registration against canonical APIs and databases

 ## Global Edit Changelog